Get Help Today(855) 593-1695

 What Is Biofeedback Therapy?

 Biofeedback therapy is a form of treatment that involves teaching the patient how to control various physical processes within the body, including those that are traditionally considered automatic and thus outside the scope of conscious manipulation.
-Biofeedback therapy may not just be a way to treat drug and alcohol abuse, therefore, but a way of gaining mastery over one’s physiology and building a stronger mind-body connection.
+Biofeedback therapy may not just be a way to treat drug and alcohol abuse, but also a way of gaining mastery over one’s physiology and building a stronger mind-body connection.

 What Equipment Is Used In Biofeedback Therapy?

-Biofeedback therapy involves the use of sensors and trackers like an electroencephalograph, or EEG, which measures neural oscillations (also called brain waves).
+Biofeedback therapy involves the use of sensors and trackers similar to an electroencephalograph, or EEG, which measures neural oscillations (also called brain waves).
 One’s heart rate may be tracked through the use of an electrocardiograph, or ECG.
 Devices that measure changes in the skin or in the muscle, like the electrodermograph (EDG) or electromyograph (EMG), could also be employed.
 The Food and Drug Administration (FDA) has signed off on Resperate, a device that aids with relaxation and healthy breathing patterns, which could be used for biofeedback therapy.
 It’s important to note, however, that many unapproved or untested products may be available on the consumer market.

 What Can Biofeedback Therapy Treat?

 There are still many studies yet to be conducted about the efficacy of biofeedback therapy.
-However, there’s ample evidence to suggest that biofeedback therapy could be effective in the treatment of:
+However, there’s ample anecdotal evidence to suggest that biofeedback therapy could be effective in the treatment of: